Gaurav9571/E-Commerc/README.md

  - Segment customers within each category to identify high-value customers.
  - Monitor trends continuously for potential issues and adjust strategies as needed.
  - Investigate the cause of the high Sales-to-Profit Ratio within the Home Office segment.

- prompt: gave recommendation of all chart

- Recommendations based on the provided analysis:

  1. Investigate Seasonal Trends and External Factors:
     - The monthly sales and profit analyses show fluctuations throughout the year.